The best bars in Amsterdam

 Sure, Heineken is the Netherlands’ infamous home based beer brand and is exclusively brewed in Holland.
 But, dear reader, let me tell you, it is not brewed in Amsterdam.
 It’s brewed in a small town 30 minutes south of Amsterdam called Zoeterwoude, which you won’t be touring.
 Maybe its the northern Californian in me that insists on drinking local beers whenever presented the opportunity.
 Or maybe its the millennial in me.
 Or maybe that I took Intro to Beer and Brewing in my last quarter at UC Davis and have an inflated appreciation of brewing.
 Or maybe both… but after living in Amsterdam, I’d hate not to share the wealth and invite you to visit Amsterdam microbreweries to get a real taste of the city.

 First things first.
 If you must, visit the Heineken Experience.
 As a someone who appreciates beer and brewery tours (yes, I judge the quality of brewery tours), I cannot recommend this tour to you at all.
 As someone who also works full time in brand marketing, I can definitely recommend it.
 If you want to walk into the most overwhelming brand experience, be bombarded with Heineken ads you will pay €20 to see which you could watch for free on YouTube, and get the tiniest possible “free” beer at the end of your tour, be my guest!
 As a marketer, I admire it for shamelessly pumping the brand at all given moments.
-As a beer lover, you can get a much better beer experience in Amsterdam.
+As a beer lover, you can get a much better beer experience in Amsterdam, and in my opinion these are some of the best bars in Amsterdam.

 Brouwerij ‘t Ij

-Better known to tourists as “that brewery in the windmill,” Brouwerij ‘t Ij (brow-er-eye et eye) is a must visit in Amsterdam.
+This Amsterdam brewery is better known to tourists as the “windmill brewery,” Brouwerij ‘t Ij (brow-er-eye et eye) is a must visit in Amsterdam.
 In English the name means Ij Brewery, because guess what, Ij is the name of the body of water sitting to the north of Amsterdam.
 “Ij” is also pronounced the same as “ei” in Dutch, meaning egg.
 So that’s why instead of seeing water in their logo, you see an ostrich with an egg.
 Got it?
 Alright good.

 Get a beer sampler, take a tour (offered in English as well), and enjoy the scene.
 My personal favorite is Ij Wit (wheat beer), which I will need to bring barrels of with me if I move away from Amsterdam.